codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/manage-kubernetes.md

 {:.text-secondary}
 ### Work with your services
-In this view, you will be able to perform the following actions
+In this view, you will be able to perform the following actions:
 * Add new service
 * Edit/Update existing services
 * Remove service